peterpeterparker/daviddalbusco.com/src/blog/create-a-primefaces-jsf-project-with-maven-and-widfly.md

 ![](https://cdn-images-1.medium.com/max/1600/1*hBnP4yj5wIgn9fE-NJc-bA.png)
 *“Hello World from Fuerteventura” presented in a Primefaces’ panel*

 Voilà, we did it!
-We created a Primefaces JSF project with Maven and Widfly and are now able to make some testing 🎉 Moreover, when it comes to me, even if I'm not looking forward to going home (yet), I could use this blank new project as a support for my next article 😆
+We created a Primefaces JSF project with Maven and Widfly and are now able to make some testing 🎉 Moreover, even if I'm not looking forward to going home, I will be able to use this blank new project as a starter kit for my next article 😆

 To infinity and beyond 🚀